-This month, we will discuss a competition maneuver called the “avalanche.”
+Let’s discuss a competition maneuver called the “avalanche.”
 Even if you don’t aspire to be a competition pilot, you can learn from the fundamentals in this exciting move.
 For example, I’m sure a lot of you have performed a basic loop.
 In fact, the loop is the first aerobatic maneuver that many people perform.
 The avalanche is a basic loop, but has one addition to it.
 At the top of the loop, the pilot performs a snap roll.
-Since we’ve discussed the snap roll in the past, this is the perfect next maneuver to cover.
-Without further delay, let’s get the avalanche rolling!

 FIRST THINGS FIRST

 When performing a graceful maneuver like the loop, focus your attention on geometry and smoothness.
 When executing the “loop” portion of this aerobatic maneuver, you want a low-rate setting that has about 12 degrees of elevator deflection, 30 degrees of rudder deflection, 25 degrees or more of aileron deflection and exponential on all surfaces.
 As a starting place, I recommend you use about 20% of expo and increase it until you are comfortable with how the airplane responds.
 Keep in mind that adding expo will soften the feel of how your servo reacts around neutral.

 Let’s now discuss the snap roll.
 The snap roll rotation should happen relatively fast, and if you find that your model “barrel rolls” around in rotation, you do not have enough control surface deflection and may need different rates on your radio.
 Most models will snap with about 15 degrees of elevator, 35 degrees of rudder and 35 degrees of aileron throw, but again, values differ from model to model.
 This serves as an overview, and fine-tuning your model will be up to you.
 As I mentioned earlier, use exponential and start with a value of about 35% on all control surfaces and then make any necessary adjustments.